ndiego/easy-plugin-stats/readme.txt

 === Available Stats ===

-You can display nearly all of the fields returned by the WordPress.org Plugins API, as well as a few extra options.
+Nearly all of the fields returned by the WordPress.org Plugins API are available, as well as a few extra options.
 There are currently 28 to choose from.

 **Single Stats**